 Some babies can be fussier than usual when they start teething, often because of soreness and swelling in the gums before a tooth breaks through.
 These symptoms usually begin approximately three to five days before the tooth shows, and the symptoms can disappear as soon as the tooth erupts.
 The front teeth are the first to erupt at around four to seven months; the back teeth erupt between 18 and 24 months.
 Teething occurs until all 20 primary (baby) teeth are in place, around two to three years of age.

 Other baby teething symptoms include:

 Allow your child to chew on cold objects: A frozen washcloth (rolled up) or cold teething rings are popular choices among parents.
-Ensure these rings are safe as well, as some have been known to contain unsanitary liquid.
+Numbing medications are also used but can be harmful to teething babies, warns Health 24.

 Keep the gums clean by wiping them with gauze after each meal, and massage their gums with your finger or a gentle toothbrush.
 If you're inclined to use an over-the-counter pain reliever, apply it as directed and in doses that are appropriate for the age of your child.

 Keep your infant's maturing mouth clean by applying a moist washcloth to the gums every day.
 This washcloth can keep bacteria from building up in your baby's mouth, especially if he continues to bite into toys and other household items.
 But when your baby's first teeth appear, switch to a small, soft-bristled toothbrush.